 Airborne 'low speed clutter' not National Weather Service's fault

-Balloon concerns have the US military now looking at a lot of what one assistant secretary of defense calls "low speed clutter" in America's skies.
+Balloon concerns have the U.S. military now looking at a lot of what a assistant secretary of defense has called "low speed clutter" in America's skies.

 The National Weather Service, which launches about 184 balloons every day across the country, says they make sure they and aviation authorities know where all of them are at all times.